Clinical Psychology Training Staff & Contact Info

 University of Hartford

-Severe, persistent mental illness, adults, group, cognitive rehabilitation, diversity, equity and inclusion
+Dr. Shagan’s interests include severe, persistent mental illness with adults, group, cognitive rehabilitation, diversity, equity and inclusion.

 University of Connecticut